 3/4 cup Cocoa powder

 1 cup Double IPA beer

-- Measure each ingredient and place into large mixing bowl.
+- Measure each ingredient and place it into a large mixing bowl.

 - Scrape the bowl with a rubber spatula, making sure there are no lumps.